 Golden retrievers love the water!
 It’s quite common for them to seek out water and go for a dip.

 Golden retrievers have a beautiful dense coat and are known to shed quite heavily.

 The Bernese Mountain Dog

 Without proper socialization, these naturally cautious and reserved dogs can become skittish and suspicious, and may develop separation anxiety.
 They can also be decidedly stubborn.
-Yet the Bernese also has a deep need to please its humans and is surprisingly sensitive.
+Yet, the Bernese also has a deep need to please their humans and are surprisingly sensitive.
 As a result, training a Berner requires a great deal of patience and a gentle hand.
 Berners are affectionately known for leaning on people to soak up all the possible attention they can!

 Poodles rank high on the canine intelligence scale and excel in obedience.
 Most people are aware that this lovely breed has a low- to non-shedding coat, making them a great choice for people with allergies.
 What people don’t realize is how active and playful poodles can be!
 They are the clowns of the dog world, and it’s no coincidence that they were used in circus acts for centuries.
 But the poodle is more than a clever show dog.
 They originated in Germany as hunting dogs, especially good at water retrieving.
 This breed doesn’t get nearly enough credit for being a hardy, intrepid dog that enjoys outdoor adventures.

 A typical poodle thrives in a busy household where there is plenty of attention to go around.
 Vigorous exercise and ongoing training are the keys to managing the poodle’s exuberance.
 If bored, poodles may find their way into mischief.
 They are also quick to sound an alert, and have earned a reputation for barking.